H0llyW00dzZ/K8sBlackPearl/README.md

 > [!NOTE]
 > This still development, there is no configuration/setup, or docs for how to run it unless you are expert in GO.

+> [!TIP]
+> The Navigator package (`Dependency Injection`), now includes support for `zap.NewProduction()`.
+This enhancement showcases one of the strengths of the Go programming language.
+In contrast, dependency injection is often more challenging to implement in other programming languages, so yeah get good get golang.

 # TODO

 ## CrewWorker Function Improvements